Things Worth Sharing

 When I was little, I had a book called The Lonely Doll written by Dare Wright.

-When my mom sang “Found a Peanut,” I felt the sadness.
+When my mom sang “Found a Peanut,” I felt a desperate sadness.
 Who doesn’t feel sad about a kid who dies and goes to hell after eating a peanut, only to wake up and realize it was a nightmare?
-Oh, you sweet lullabies.
+Oh, sweet, terrifying lullabies.

 The pages were infused with inherent nostalgia, and it weighed on me.
 But I loved the book’s aesthetic simplicity.

-Books about books are a tricky proposition, but this one paid off in spades.
+Books about books are tricky, but this one paid off in spades.
 The story of Dare Wright is upsetting, but it answered questions about what I felt when reading The Lonely Doll.
 Dare Wright also had maternal attachment issues, among many other struggles with early enmeshment.

-While it’s an occasionally upsetting read, it’s a deeply human book that has stayed with me for almost 20 years.
+While it’s an occasionally upsetting read, it’s a profoundly human book that has stayed with me for almost 20 years.

 Amanda